maxsnew/grammars-and-semantic-actions/README.md

 > If `A ⊕ B` is unambiguous, then `A` and `B` are disjoint.

-TODO
 Given for all indexed sums as `hasDisjointSummands⊕ᴰ` in `Grammar.Sum.Unambiguous`.
-This lemma is a consequence of the disjoint constructors axioms.
-This axiom is true in the semantics, as shown in `equalizer→⊥` from the same file.
+This lemma is a consequence of the disjoint constructors axioms, which is encoded in the same file as `equalizer→⊥`.

 For the binary sums implemented in `Grammar.Sum.Binary.Cartesian`, we prove this lemma in `Grammar.Sum.Binary.Cartesian.Properties` under the name `unambig-⊕-is-disjoint`.